StudentCZ/slate/source/index.html.md

 > Make sure to replace `meowmeowmeow` with your API key.

 Smartbus uses API keys to allow access to the API.
-We are using AWS Lambda to host our
+We are using AWS Lambda to host our heartbeat service endpoints.

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:
+The route and user information services is built using AWS EC2 and RDS with PostgreSQL.

 `Authorization: meowmeowmeow`